 Intra-Oral TMJ techniques:

-Advanced intra-oral muscular mobilization techniques for TMJ(temporomandibular joint) pain and dysfunction.
+Intra-oral muscular mobilization techniques for TMJ(temporomandibular joint) pain and dysfunction.
 It is thought that up to 75% of the population will experience jaw pain or dysfunction at some point in their lives, and it is understood that most jaw pain is muscle based.
 Functionally, the jaw has important connections to the posture and structure of the rest of the body, yet it often goes un-treated.
 A lot of the time this is due to the fact that tension and dysfunction of the jaw may present as other symptoms such as neck pain, headaches, toothaches, or tinnitus.
 Many key muscles of the jaw are only accessible from inside the mouth.
 For these muscles, gloves are worn and much care is taken to work within one's comfort level.